Community Development Block Grant (CDBG)

 • submit projects for funding that assist in one or more CDBG priority areas.

 Grants are awarded using a competitive process.
-Organizations usually submit proposals in December or January.
-Proposals are reviewed February - April and awarded in May.
+Organizations usually submit proposals in December.
+Proposals are reviewed December through March by both staff and the Community Services Commission, and funds are awarded by City Council in April.
 Funded grant activities begin on July 1st.
+Read more about the Community Agency Funding Process and how to stay connected by clicking the below button.